Rhyme scheme: Function in writing

 A basic distinction is between rhyme schemes that apply to a single stanza, and those that continue their pattern throughout an entire poem (see chain rhyme).
 There are also more elaborate related forms, like the sestina – which requires repetition of exact words in a complex pattern.
-Rhyming is not a mandatory feature of poetry; a four-line stanza with non-rhyming lines could be described as using the scheme $\mathrm{ABCD}$.
+Rhyming is not a mandatory feature of poetry; a four-line stanza with non-rhyming lines could be described as using the scheme ABCD.